jkpr/QTools2/README.md

 - A dependency of `pmaxform` is `lxml`, which can cause problems on Mac.
 If there are problems, the best guide is on [StackOverflow][8].
 - During installation of `pmaxform` on Mac, the user may be prompted to install Xcode's Command Line Tools.
 This should be enough for `lxml`.
 - Qtools2 may run without Java.
 Java is only needed for ODK Validate, which can be bypassed by using the "No validate" option.
+- Xcode 9 presents issues with missing header files.
+If at all possible, install Xcode 8.

 [8]: http://stackoverflow.com/questions/19548011/cannot-install-lxml-on-mac-os-x-10-9